 This Paleo Sweet Potato Muffins Recipe is nice and easy to make especially if you have leftover sweet potatoes from Thanksgiving or Christmas dinner.
-There’s so much to love about these Paleo sweet potato muffins.
+There’s so much to love about these muffins.
 They’re easy to make, versatile, made with healthy ingredients and absolutely delicious.
 They taste so good I’d never guess they’re healthy!

-Other Paleo sweet potato muffins recipes I’ve used call for fresh sweet potato.
+Other sweet potato muffin recipes I’ve used call for fresh sweet potato.
 That means peeling, chopping and boiling, and I don’t always have time for all those extra steps.
 So I decided to do a little experimenting and came up with a recipe that works just as well with canned sweet potatoes.
 It’s a lot faster, and I actually like the muffins even better.

 It’s important to buy the right canned sweet potatoes.
 Many are packed in syrup, so you’ll need to look for the ones packed in water.
 They often have Splenda added, but that’s not a problem.
 I just drain the can into a colander, and then rinse the potatoes under a gentle stream of tap water for a minute or two.
 When I’m done, there’s no sweet taste left and the potatoes are ready to use.